Vykolue/sky-ap-tracker/README.md

 # sky-ap-tracker.github.io
-A tracker for Sky A
+A tracker for Sky AP